 After seeing teasers online, I was almost convinced that Danny McBride and James Franco would be a welcome shake-up to the sub-par efforts of the 2012 predecessor, “Prometheus“.
 But given that Franco actually isn’t in the movie, and McBride is lacking any kind of personality other than “wooden”, I am going to declare myself wrong on this occasion.

-The flick begins with a drawn-out scene between David (Michael Fassbender) and Peter Weyland (Guy Pierce) discussing something about artificial life and David being forced to play the piano.
+The flick begins with a drawn-out scene between David (Michael Fassbender) and Peter Weyland (Guy Pearce) discussing something about artificial life and David being forced to play the piano.
 Not sure, as I began to daydream about lunch tomorrow during this extended sequence.

 Cut to 2104 where we meet the crew aboard the Covenant, transporting human life forms with the view of creating a new society, where unfortunately cowboy hats are still relevant.
 An unexpected storm hits, bringing a few of the passengers awake too early, to which they decide to head to a close planet to try and colonize, but as expected, they won’t be alone.
 The planet looks like Skull Island to me, so I spend the remainder of the movie crossing my fingers for a Kong/ Alien crossover.